walkerk1980/LSW/doc/docs/technical-documentation/index.md

-# WSL Overview
+# LSW Overview

-WSL is comprised of a set of executables, API's and protocols.
+LSW is comprised of a set of executables, API's and protocols.
 This page offers an overview of the different components, and how they're connected.
 Click on any component to get more details.